Homomorphisms between Bott-Samelson bimodules corresponding to sequences of reflections: Localization of Bott-Samelson bimodules

 \begin{corollary} Let $\u{\epsilon}\subset\u{t}$, $p\in T$ and $X\subset\M_p(\u{\epsilon})$.
 Then $(\f_X\u{\epsilon})^\bigcdot=\f_X(\u{\epsilon}^\bigcdot)$. \end{corollary}

-In what follows, for any commutative ring $A$ and a reflection expression $\u{t}$, we denote by $A^{\otimes\u{t}}$ the set of all functions $\Sub(\u{t})\to A$.
-It is a left $A$-module and a commutative ring that is the direct sum of $|\u{t}|$ copies of $A$.
-Therefore, multiplication and addition on it are given by
+In what follows, for any (graded) commutative ring $A$ and a reflection expression $\u{t}$, we denote by $A^{\otimes\u{t}}$ the set of all functions $\Sub(\u{t})\to A$.
+It is a (graded) left $A$-module and a commutative ring that is the direct sum of $|\u{t}|$ copies of $A$.
+Therefore, the multiplication and the addition on it are given by